outaagunga/documentation/blog_investigative_guide.md

 * Use **web search** and **fact-checking tools** (Africa Check, PesaCheck, Google Fact Check Explorer).
 * Ask AI to compare multiple sources:

   > “Compare how Nation.Africa and Standard Digital reported on the Kenya Medical Supplies Authority (KEMSA) scandal.
-Highlight discrepancies.”
+Highlight discrepancies and unexplored angles.”

 My comparison is _____________________